sfraney/recipe-book/content/recipes/chicken-thighs-ginger-heart-of-palm-salad.md

 Lower heat to medium.
 Add oil if the pan is dry.

 Sauté onion, carrot, and celery 3–4 minutes until just tender.
-Add mushrooms and cook until they release moisture and it cooks off.
-Stir in garlic and ginger and cook 30 seconds.
+Add garlic and ginger and cook 30 seconds.

+Add canned mushrooms.
+Increase heat slightly and cook 2–3 minutes to drive off moisture and lightly concentrate their flavor.

 Add green beans and return heart of palm to the pan.
 Toss to warm through.
 Turn off heat.